2022-Winter-ITC-5103-IRA/final-project-world-cuisines/readme.md

 - To merge all the html, css, images and js files of all the team members
 - To add more javascript for practice
 - Helina Gandhi
-    - helina1(fixed header,scrollable button with js,)
+    - helina1(fixed header,scrollable button with js,current dateand time with js)
     - helina2(fixed header,popup function with js, scrollable button with js,image slider,form validation with js, map)
     - H_customize(fixed header,add to cart with js,image animation,video)
     - helina_css(folder)